 I’d like to summarize this point by relaying the notes I made from my run this morning, via the Run Keeper app (which I highly recommend).
 They were: “Brutal.
 Humidity is extreme.
 Muggy, nasty day.”

 Let’s move onto the bugs.
 I’m scratching my ankles as I write this because I’m covered in bug bites.
 I’m also covered in scars from 3 years of getting these vicious bites.
-I truly cannot think of anything that I loath more than biting bugs.
+I truly cannot think of anything that I loathe more than biting bugs.
 Given the humidity, the rain, the still air, and the heat, the bugs are out in droves right now.
-It’s not just mosquitoes, but it’s also those stealthy no-see-ums, or sand fleas.
+It’s not just mosquitoes, but it’s also those stealthy no-see-ums or sand fleas.
 What kills me about the bug situation is that I’m getting bit inside my own home.
 Last night, while trying to watch TV, Kevin got bit so badly by the bugs that this morning, his back was completely covered with bites.
 He has literally painted his body pink with calamine lotion.

 Unfortunately, there is no escaping them.
 This is because here in beautiful, sunny St. Thomas we don’t use central air.
 It’s too expensive.
 Instead, we leave our homes open to the elements year-round.
 I refer to it as “camping inside”.
 In fact, Kevin went to Home Depot over the weekend, looking for a thermostat for our non-central air, bedroom only unit (long story), and they don’t even carry them.
 We have to order one online.